backand/docs/docs/scenarios/twilio/index.md

-## What is twilio?
+## What is Twilio?
-twilio  take care of the messy telecom hardware and expose a globally available cloud API that developers can interact with to build intelligent and complex communications systems.
+[Twilio](https://www.twilio.com) takes care of dealing with messy telecom hardware, exposing a globally available cloud API that developers can interact with to build intelligent and complex communications systems.
 As your app's usage scales up or down, Twilio automatically scales with you.

-## Who is twilio for?
+## Who is Twilio for?

-twilio  is for anyone that needs to send SMS, MMS, VoIP along with a lot of other communications functionality embedded into web, desktop, and mobile software.
+Twilio is for anyone that needs to send SMS, MMS, or VoIP, along with a lot of other communication channels embedded into web, desktop, and mobile software.

-## Send SMS with twilio API
+## Send SMS with Twilio API
-twilio has an API that you can use to send SMS.
-By translating their provided cURL commands to Angular $http calls, you can easily integrate twilio with Backand.
+Twilio has an API that you can use to send SMS.
+By translating their provided cURL commands to Angular $http calls, you can easily integrate Twilio with Backand.

-To send SMS with twilio, you need to create a server side action.
+To send SMS with Twilio, you need to create a server side action.
 You can either trigger this action with an object's CRUD event handler, or call it on-demand from your client code.
 The following example demonstrates the on-demand option.
 In the Backand dashboard, open the Actions tab for one of your application's objects, and create a new on-demand server-side JavaScript action.
 Learn more how to create actions [here](http://docs.backand.com/en/latest/apidocs/customactions/index.html).
 Name the action TwilioSendSMS, add to and message to the Input Parameters, and paste the following code in the code editor.
 When finished, the code editor window will contain the following:

 ```javascript
 /* globals